OpenOLAT/OpenOLAT-docs/README.md

 	https://github.com/OpenOLAT/OpenOLAT-docs.git

 Note that this is a read-only repository.
 If you are frentix staff and want to modify the repo, please ask for our interal Git Repo.

+### Author documentation

+Please read the [OpenOlat manual documentation](https://docs.openolat.org/manual_dev/documentation/) carefully, you will find tips and trick and usefull information.

 ### Local preview